-VECTOR ADDRESSES AREA
+VECTOR ADDRESS AREA

-A 16-byte vector address area of the ROM is used to store the vector addresses for executing system resets and interrupts.
+The 16-byte vector address area of the ROM is used to store the vector addresses for executing system reset and interrupts.
 The starting addresses of interrupt service routines are stored in this area, along with the enable memory bank (EMB) and enable register bank (ERB) flag values that are needed to initialize the service routines.
+Interrupt routines must be located in 0080H-3FFFH program memory, because vector address area has only 14-bit PC.
 16-byte vector addresses are organized as follows:

-EM IB ERB PC13 PC12 PC11 PC10 PC9 PC8 PC 7 PC6 PC5 PC4 PC3 PC2 PC1 PC0
+EMB ERB PC13 PC12 PC11 PC10 PC9 PC8 PC7 PC6 PC5 PC4 PC3 PC2 PC1 PC0